 Another part of our scope is moving the software and threat detection rules database assembly process to Switzerland.
 However, addressing concerns over unauthorized user data access was higher priority, so this move will happen after we have kicked off the data relocation process.

 Implementing the Global Transparency Initiative is a very important process for us.
 We’re absolutely confident that investing time and effort into this lengthy project is necessary to prove that Kaspersky Lab is fully transparent, independent, and has every reason to be trusted.
-Once we have more news about the ongoing processes of our Global Transparency Initiative, we’ll update this blog as well as our Transparency Center website, so that everyone can find information about our transparency-related activities in one place.
+As we can share more news about the ongoing processes of our Global Transparency Initiative, we’ll continue to update this blog as well as our Transparency Center website, so that everyone can find information about our transparency-related activities in one place.